annatolchynska/female-solo-trip/README.md

   ---
 * ### Main theme
-  * The main theme section consists of paragraphs which describe the concept of Female Solo Travel.
+  * The main theme section consists of paragraphs which empower User to make that step and travel alone and join Female Solo Travel community.
   ---
 * ### Lifehacks
   * this section provides important tips for women who travel alone.